 Now consider the case of a time traveller Ben who encounters his younger self at time t.
 Suppose that the younger self is thin and the older self not so.
 The four-dimensionalist can accommodate this scenario easily.
 Just as before, what we have are two different three-dimensional parts of the same four-dimensional entity, one of which possesses the property ‘thin’ and the other of which does not.
 The three-dimensionalist, however, faces a problem.
 Even if we relativise properties to times, we still get the contradiction that Ben possesses the property ‘thin at t’ and also lacks that very same property.
 There are several possible options for the three-dimensionalist here.
 One is to relativise properties not to external times but to personal times (Horwich, 1975, 434–5); another is to relativise properties to spatial locations as well as to times (or simply to spacetime points).
 Sider (2001, 101–6) criticises both options (and others besides), concluding that time travel is incompatible with three-dimensionalism.
 Markosian (2004) responds to Sider’s argument; Miller (2006) also responds to Sider and argues for the compatibility of time travel and endurantism; Gilmore (2007) seeks to weaken the case against endurantism by constructing analogous arguments against perdurantism.
 Simon (2005) finds problems with Sider’s arguments, but presents different arguments for the same conclusion; Effingham and Robson (2007) and Benovsky (2011) also offer new arguments for this conclusion.

-We have seen arguments to the conclusion that time travel is impossible, and to the conclusion that it is improbable.
-Here's an argument to the conclusion that backwards time travel simply will not occur.
+We have seen arguments to the conclusions that time travel is impossible, improbable and inexplicable.
+Here’s an argument to the conclusion that backwards time travel simply will not occur.
 If backwards time travel is ever going to occur, we would already have seen the time travellers—but we have seen none such.
 The argument is a weak one.
 For a start, it is perhaps not beyond reasonable doubt that time travellers have indeed visited the Earth—but even granting that they have not, this is still compatible with the future actuality of backwards time travel.
 First, it may be that time travel is very expensive, difficult or dangerous—or for some other reason quite rare—and that by the time it is available, our present period of history is insufficiently high on the list of interesting destinations.
 Second, it may be—and indeed existing proposals in the physics literature have this feature—that backwards time travel works by creating a CTC that lies entirely in the future: in this case, backwards time travel becomes possible after the creation of the CTC, but travel to a time earlier than the time at which the CTC is created is not possible.

 - Adams, Robert Merrihew, 1997, “Thisness and time travel”, Philosophia, 25: 407–15.

-- Arntzenius, Frank, 2006, “Time travel: Double your fun”, Philosophy Compass, 1: 599–616.
-DOI: 10.1111/j.1747-9991.2006.00045.x.
+- Arntzenius, Frank, 2006, “Time travel: Double your fun”, Philosophy Compass, 1: 599–616. doi:10.1111/j.1747-9991.2006.00045.x

 - Belot, Gordon, 2005, “Dust, time and symmetry”, British Journal for the Philosophy of Science, 56: 255–91.